MailTape/MailTape-v1/_posts/2017-06-11-Gorgeous-Bully.md

 _Inès_: **"**It was hard for me to pick Gorgeous Bully song, as I could easily just have given a link to their whole discography.
 "Never cry" is one of my favorite songs, **"**

 + ## THESE GUY - Suburban Restaurant
-_Inès_: **"**"Suburban Restaurant" is a song about growing up and feeling stuck in a place that doesn't seem to have changed that much over time, wrapped in layers of instrumental cuteness.**"**
+_Inès_: **"**"Suburban Restaurant" is a song about growing up and feeling stuck in a place that doesn't seem to have changed that much over time, a feeling shared by many I guess, wrapped in layers of instrumental cuteness.**"**

 + ## Jimmy Whispers - (Summer in Pain)
 _Inès_: **"**I have a love/hate relationship with summer, so I was drawn to this song's title.
 But it's not only liking a title here.
 The DIY side, the sweet notes on the organ, the slow singing, the melancholic voice... all of this feels like an optimistic representation of shitty summers.**"**